EdwardFerdian/mri-tagging-strain/README.md

 - cropped_image_seqs - Cropped image sequence using the provided bounding box n_rows x 20 frames x 128 x 128
 - cropped_landmark_coords - 168 Landmark coordinates on the myocardium n_rows x 20 frames x 2 x 168

+#### 1.3 Prepare data
+We provided a script to prepare the dataset from CIM_TAG_2D v6.0 output files and Dicom images.
+Configure these two directories first within the prepare_data.py then run the script.

 ## 2. Usage

 #### 2.1 Run the code